aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/index.md

 ---
-title: How to publish a plugin into Aragon's plugin registry
+title: Publishing a plugin into Aragon's plugin registry
 ---

 ## How to publish a plugin into Aragon's plugin registry